witnet/documentation/docs/protocol/data-requests/radon-encoding.md

 [RADON scripts][RADON] are encoded using [CBOR], a very efficient, compact and widely supported data structure encoding.

-Look for example at this impressively short (28 bytes) serialized RADON script:
+Look for example at this succinct (28 bytes) serialized RADON script:
 ```ts
 // As Hex string
 8618431874821861677765617468657218748218616474656D701872